 The starting point for any notification to a user is an event reported by the monitoring core.
 We call this a monitoring event in the following article to avoid confusion with the events processed by the Event Console.
 A monitoring event is always related to a particular host or service.
 Possible types of monitoring events are:

-a change of state (e.g., OK → WARN)
+A change of state, e.g. OK → WARN

-the execution of an Alert handler
+The execution of an alert handler.

-an event passed for notification from the Event Console
+An event passed for notification from the Event Console.

-If your Checkmk-environment is still under construction, it should be considered that notifications will only be of help to your colleagues when no — or only occasional — false alarms are produced.
-One first needs to come to grips with the threshold values and all other settings, so that under normal circumstances everything is ‘green’.
+Notifications are basically optional, and Checkmk can still be used efficiently without them.
+Some large organizations have a sort of control panel in which an operations team has the Checkmk interface constantly under observation, and thus additional notifications are unnecessary.
+If your Checkmk environment is still under construction, it should be considered that notifications will only be of help to your colleagues when no — or only occasional — false alarms (false positives) are produced.
+One first needs to come to grips with the threshold values and all other settings, so that all states are OK / UP — or in other words: everything is ‘green’.

 Step 3: Once your own inbox is tolerably peaceful, activate the notifications for your colleagues.
 Create efficient contact groups so that each contact only receives notifications relevant to them.

-This will result in a system which provides relevant information that assists in reducing outages.
+These procedures will result in a system which provides relevant information that assists in reducing outages.